-Lunchbox shaped like a giant lego brick.
-You can get smaller snack sized boxes to fit inside.
+A lunchbox shaped like a giant lego brick.
+You can get smaller snack sized boxes to fit inside. via Amazon

-A minifig-inspired thermos – perfect for a veggy smoothie or soup.
+A minifig-inspired thermos – perfect for a veggie smoothie or soup. via Amazon

-Lego back pack – bring your stuff to and from school.
+Lego backpack – bring your stuff to and from school. via Amazon

 More Lego Tips and Ideas

-If you are looking for other great LEGO goodies, here’s a list of fun LEGO organizational ideas!
+If you are looking for other great LEGO goodies, here’s some more fun posts!